Ikaw Lang

-Ikaw Lang is a 1993 Filipino action drama film directed by Chito S. Roño.
+Ikaw Lang is a 1993 Philippine action drama film directed by Chito S. Roño from a screenplay he co-wrote with Gina Marissa Tagasa, Humilde "Meek" Roxas, and Tom Adrales, with Tagasa and Roxas co-creating the story concept.
 The film stars Vilma Santos, Ronnie Ricketts and Cesar Montano.

 Plot

 A librarian's husband and mother-in-law turn out to be psychotically abusive.
 When the husband mistakenly thinks he has killed her, he dumps her in a river, where she is saved by a fisherman.
 Desperate for money and in need of help to take revenge on her husband, she hooks up with a bank robber whom she falls in love with.
-Together, they return to her husband's home in attempt to kill him and save her baby.
+Together, they return to her husband's home in an attempt to kill him and save her baby.